- I was involved in an incident. What do I do?

 Do I get a refund if I am suspended or dismissed for disciplinary reasons?

-In cases of suspension or dismissal, the College's institutional refund policy will apply.
+In cases of suspension or expulsion, the College's institutional refund policy will apply.
 Typically, students receive a 100% refund during the first week of classes, a 50% refund during the second and third weeks and 0% thereafter.
 Please consult the Academic Calendar for specific dates.

 Judicial Educator is not working, what should I do?